 OEM System Locked Preinstallation

 Windows 7 OEM is usually installed using OEM System Locked Preinstallation.
 OEM SLP utilises the System License Internal Code (SLIC) embedded in the Advanced Configuration and Power Interface (ACPI) tables of the systems BIOS.
 Dell (HP, Lenovo and other major vendors) OEM Branded Reinstallation Media (Including all Factory Settings) incorporate a generic 25 Digit System Locked Preinstallation Product (SLP) Key.
 If the SLIC, SLP, OEM and Windows Edition all match offline BIOS based Product Activation will occur.
-More details about this are available in my Unified Extensive Firmware Interface Guide.
+More details about this are available in my Your Windows Original Equipment Manufacturer (OEM) Key, Downgrade Rights and the Free Upgrade to Windows 10 Guide.

 Windows 10 Device